GC-public-projects/AuthuiFirestoreDemo/README.md

 ### 4.1 CitiesScreen (composable)

 #### Purpose
 The view with its composables has for purpose to create the cities in the DB and to display them with different ways.
 Like that we can figure out which list is updated in real time and which one not.
+It is passed by dependency injection an instance of Cityropository from the main Activity.

 #### Components explanations
 - viewModel : it is of type CitiesViewModel but is assigned the viewModel object from the dedicated library with as param the ViewModelProvider.Factory object created by the provideFactory function of the companion of the Citiesviewmodel class.
 CityRepository is passed to the viewModel by the provideFactory fun as as param